fabmax/aoc-2023/README.md

 - **[Day 19:](src/main/kotlin/day19/Day19.kt) Aplenty**
   Another straight-forward part 1 followed by a pretty difficult part 2.
 After struggling a bit with range bounds it worked out ok.
-There's also a rather useless [brute force](src/main/kotlin/day19/Day19BruteForce.kt) version, which would take about 2.9 days to complete part 2 on my machine.
+There's also a rather useless [brute force](src/main/kotlin/day19/Day19BruteForce.kt) version, which would take about 2.6 days to complete part 2 on my machine (with 1.13G part checks / second).

 ## Running the Puzzles